CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 Perhaps you find my annotations and additions too verbose.
 That's fine!
 Just [read David's tutorial](https://davidchristiansen.dk/tutorials/nbe/)!
 If you *can* understand it without further explanation, then that's the most efficient way to learn the material.
+To be honest, if you can understand everything that is in David's tutorial without help, you're wasting your time here.
 My series is intended for people unfamiliar with some of the knowledge that is assumed in David's version.

 ## Type Equivalence

 In order to learn to type check a program, you must learn how to decide whether